 You need to do some research to find a state that has a start-up cost and annual fees that are within your budget.

-Drawback #2: Separating your Accounts
+Disadvantage #2: Separating your Accounts

 Separating your business accounts from your personal accounts is necessary for you to take advantage of the benefits of having a real estate LLC.
 You need to separate your business banking from your personal banking and separate your business expenses from your personal expenses.